saladuit/Mastering_Mixology_Strategy/README.md

 - 🧠 Designed using detailed simulations from [Mastering Mixology Simulator](https://github.com/saladuit/Mastering_Mixology_Simulator).

 ## 🎥 Video Tutorial
+Chappo created an excellent overview of the plugin—watch it if you'd prefer not to read further.
 [![Watch the video](https://img.youtube.com/vi/QOWP84_fKfo/0.jpg)](https://youtu.be/QOWP84_fKfo?t=267)

 ## 🛠️ How to Use